‘A Bite from the Big Apple – A Story for New York’ Learning Journey

 https://archives.novascotia.ca/africanns/

-Documents & Links about the New York Manumission Society
+Documents & Links about The New York Manumission Society

 https://founders.archives.gov/documents/Hamilton/01-25-02-0236